6325 S. Cottage Grove Avenue,

 The Tivoli Theatre, designed by Rapp & Rapp, was highly ornate, decorated in the French Baroque style, glittering with gold leaf and multicolored marble; its soaring two stories high lobby was supposedly based on the Sainte-Chapelle at Versailles.
 The Tivoli Theatre was stocked with antique sculptures and paintings, but on the other hand, the theatre was also equipped with the most up-to-date modern ammenities such as air conditioning, and then-state-of-the-art projection equipment.

 By the 1940’s, however, the Tivoli Theatre was just another movie house and its earlier programs of live stage shows, vaudeville, and motion pictures were a thing of the past.
 By the 1950’s, the theatre was starting to show its age, and Woodlawn was a quickly changing neighborhood.
-Even a modernization during the late-1950’s by Balaban & Katz couldn’t save the huge palace and it closed September 19, 1963 and was razed later that same year, replaced by a parking lot.
+Even a modernization during the late-1950’s by Balaban & Katz couldn’t save the huge palace and it closed September 19, 1963 and then hosted concerts for a couple of years.
+It was razed around 1965, replaced by a parking lot.

 Just login to your account and subscribe to this theater